pureskillgg/glhf/README.md

 They are used internally to create the included handler factories.
 Please refer to the code for how they may be used.

+Parsers and serializers should be agnostic to details of user input and response content.
+They are not expected to throw runtime errors.
+If a parsers or serializer throws, it indicates an bug in its implementation, or a bad configuration (e.g., trying to parse payloads for the wrong event type).

 ### Handler Factories

 All handler functions return a new handler factory with identical signature: